ethereum/portal-network-specs/portal-wire-protocol.md

 To find a piece of content for `content-id`, a node performs a content lookup via `FindContent`.
 If the lookup succeeds, then the requestor sends an `Offer` message for the content to the closest node it observed that did not return the value and whose `radius` contains `content-id`.

 ### Storing Content

+The concept of content storage is only applicable to sub-protocols that implement persistant storage of data.

 To store a piece of content with DHT key `content-id`, a node performs a lookup to find the `k` closest nodes with radii that contain `content-id`.
 Then the node sends `Offer` messages to those nodes.
 For any node that responds to the `Offer` message with an `Accept` message, the local node attempts to transmit the content over the uTP connection with the `connection-id` from the `Accept` message.